deltachat/deltachat-desktop/docs/STYLES.md

 # CSS Guidelines

-We use `prettier` for code formatting, use `npm run fix-formatting` before committing to format the code.
+We use `prettier` for CSS formatting.
+Use `npm run lint:fix` before committing to format the code.

 ## How we go about styles